PsnDth/FMPaletteEditor/setup/README.md

     c.
 Sketch animations have weird mapping (obv)
 4. Orcane
     a.
 Everything is mapped
+    b.
+Bubbles (from downb/forward air) are* mapped but not present in hud image.
+They are separate for each costume so can be updated
 5. Fishbunjin
     a.
 Effects are not mapped (downb/neutralb)
     b.
 Dumbbell is* mapped but not present in hud image.
 There is only 1 costume for it so all costumes will use the last updated colour